uruuru/reveal/README.md

 # Trivia
-The motivation to implement the game was getting to know Rust and Tauri, and understanding to which extent development for multiple platforms (including mobile) is possible from a single code base.
+A simple version of the game was initially created in a single evening using Python and Qt.
+The motivation to re-implement it with Tauri and Rust, although seemingly overkill, was to become familiar with the framework and the language.
+Another goal was to understand the feasibility of developing for multiple platforms (including mobile) from a single code base.

+In terms of effort distribution, building the game itself took less than 1% of the time (no surprise there).
+About 80% of the time was spent setting up the tools[^1], and the remaining time was spent dealing with platform-specific quirks that are not (yet) fully abstracted by Tauri.

+[^1]: And learning that a physical MacBook is mandatory to properly develop and compile for macOS/iOS.
+Admittedly, there are some cloud offerings, but none of them seem to provide reasonable usability.

+# License
+The project's code is licensed under the MIT License.
+See [LICENSE-MIT](LICENSE-MIT) for details.

+Other assets, such as logos or artwork, are not covered by the source code license.

 # Development